-The region known as Wide Bay in Queensland is made of the Local Government areas of Bundaberg, Fraser Coast, Gympie, North Burnett and South Burnett.
-Major cities in Wide Bay include Bundaberg, Maryborough, Hervey Bay and Gympie.
+Wide Bay in Queensland is made of the Local Government areas of Bundaberg, Fraser Coast, Gympie, North Burnett and South Burnett.
+Rebel 106.7 FM and the Breeze 102.5 FM provide commercial radio services to the region’s major centres of Bundaberg, Maryborough and the town of Childers and Gin Gin on the Bruce Highway.

 The region covers around 48 400 square kilometres and is home to nearly 295 000 people.
 The area is predominantly agricultural but tourism is booming with Hervey Bay one of the main departure points for the world’s largest sand island, Fraser Island.
 Wide Bay is considered to be the Gateway to the Great Barrier Reef and is one of the most populated regions of Queensland outside the southeast region.